niravjdn/the-ultimate-java-cheat-sheet/Competitive-Coding.md

 - Think about hashmap - whether it can be used or not
 - Think of sliding winow in array/string problems
 - If it's square - path -> think about DFS/BFS
+- Think if priority queue can be used or not

 # Java Shortcuts